Debt Consolidation Done Right

-Like, it literally sucks your hard-earned money out of your pockets and into the pockets of someone else.
+Debt sucks.
+Like, it literally sucks your hard-earned money out of your pocket and into the pocket of someone else.

 But when it comes to debt elimination, you may become slightly paralyzed when trying to figure out the best and most efficient way to pay it off.

 I’ve written about the different methods of paying off debt before and my opinion hasn’t changed since then.